:: All prices listed are wholesale to shops :: Retail prices to individuals are twice those listed ::

 They are drilled lengthwise like beads - the hole in the center is approximately 1/8".

-Whole polished cow horns from India average approximately 9" long. $10/each.
+Whole polished mostly black cow horns from India average approximately 9" long. $10/each.

 These would be great for displays that also contain horn body jewelry,